github/docs/content/actions/using-github-hosted-runners/about-github-hosted-runners.md

 ## Administrative privileges

-The Linux and macOS virtual machines both run using passwordless `sudo`.
+The Linux and macOS runner images both run using passwordless `sudo`.
 When you need to execute commands or install tools that require more privileges than the current user, you can use `sudo` without needing to provide a password.
 For more information, see the "[Sudo Manual](https://www.sudo.ws/man/1.8.27/sudo.man.html)."

-Windows virtual machines are configured to run as administrators with User Account Control (UAC) disabled.
+Windows runner images are configured to run as administrators with User Account Control (UAC) disabled.
 For more information, see "[How User Account Control works](https://docs.microsoft.com/windows/security/identity-protection/user-account-control/how-user-account-control-works)" in the Windows documentation.

 ## IP addresses